Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some information about social life at J. F. Drake State Community and Technical College.
+Check out some info about campus life at J. F. Drake State Community and Technical College.

 Student Organizations